 The national standards for food, clothing and other items apply no matter where you live and you are allowed the total national standards amount for your family size, without questioning the amount actually spent.
 National standards have also been established for minimum allowances for out-of-pocket health care expenses and you and your dependents are allowed the standard amount on a per person basis, without questioning the amount you actually spent.

-Maximum allowances for housing and utilities and transportation, known as the local standards, vary by location.
+For the form 433, the maximum allowances for housing and utilities and transportation, known as the local standards, vary by location.
 In most cases, you are allowed the amount actually spent, or the local standard, whichever is less.

 Generally, the total number of persons allowed for necessary living expenses should be the same as those allowed as exemptions on your most recent year income tax return.

 If the IRS determines that using the standards is inadequate to provide for your basic living expenses, they may allow for actual expenses.
 However, you must provide documentation that proves that using the standards leaves you an inadequate means of providing for basic living expenses.
-Your tax attorney can advise you on specifically what the IRS is looking for.
+Your attorney can advise you on specifically what the IRS is looking for.

 To get an accurate idea of what the IRS thinks you should be spending, you should look at the National Standards which cover five necessary expenses: food, housekeeping supplies, apparel and services, personal care products and services, and miscellaneous.
 Try the link to the national standards for food, clothing and other items web page.